-In this section, I provide precise identification conditions based solely on the notion of unconfoundedness.
-I say that the relationship between T and Y is unconfounded if the factors that influence T are independent of all factors that influence Y when T is held fixed.
+the factors that influence T are independent of all factors that influence Y when T is held fixed.
 Given a set W of covariates, I say that W renders a relationship unconfounded if the relationship is unconfounded in every stratum W = w of W. Finally, I use the expression W deconfounds a relationship as a shorthand substitute for W renders a relationship unconfounded.
-This definition also provides a model-based interpretation of conditional strong ignorability, written $T \perp$ $(Y_1, Y_0)|W$ , and can be given a simple graphical representation called backdoor (see Appendix A), as is illustrated in the next section.
-Deconfounding occurs, for example, if W consists of all common causes of T and Y but may hold for other types of covariates as well (known as sufficient or admissible; see Appendix A), which neutralize the effect of common causes.
-Figuratively, such deconfounders can be recognized by intercepting, or blocking, all spurious (noncausal) paths between T and Y, namely, all paths that end with an arrow toward T (also called backdoor paths).14
+This definition also provides a model-based interpretation of conditional strong ignorability, written $T \perp (Y_1, Y_0) | W$, and can be given a simple graphical representation called backdoor (Appendix A), as will be illustrated in Section 3.2.
+Deconfounding occurs, for example, if W consists of all common causes of T and Y, but may hold for other types of covariates as well (known as sufficient or admissible (Appendix A)), which neutralize the effect of common causes.
+Figuratively, such deconfounders can be recognized by intercepting, or blocking all spurious (noncausal) paths between T and Y, namely, all paths that end with an arrow towards T (also called backdoor paths).14

-In Figure 1a, for example, the relationship between M and Y is confounded by T, the common cause of M and Y. T is also a deconfounder of this relationship because T blocks the (one and only) backdoor path between M and Y. In Figure 1b, on the other hand, the relationship between M and Y is confounded by T as well as by latent common causes represented by the dashed arc between them.
-In fact, no measured set W exists that deconfounds this relationship because the latent backdoor path cannot be blocked by any measured variable.
-However, if $U_M$ were to be observed, then the set $W = \{T, U_M\}$ (similarly $W = \{T, U_Y\}$ ) would deconfound the $M \rightarrow Y$ relationship by blocking all backdoor paths from M to Y. Note that $U_M$ in this case is a deconfounder though it is not a common cause of M and Y.
+In Fig. 1(a), for example, the relationship between M and Y is confounded by T, the common cause of M and Y. T is also a deconfounder of this relationship because T blocks the (one and only) backdoor path between M and Y. In Fig. 1(b), on the other hand, the relationship between M and Y is confounded by T as well as by latent common causes represented by the dashed arc between them.
+In fact, no measured set W exists that deconfounds this relationships, because the latent backdoor path cannot be blocked by any measured variable.
+However, if U_M were to be observed, then the set $W = \{T, U_M\}$ (similarly $W = \{T, U_Y\}$) would deconfound the $M \to Y$ relationship, by blocking all backdoor paths from M to Y. Note that U_M in this case is a deconfounder though it is not a common cause of M and Y.

-I focus my discussion on the natural direct effect, NDE, though all conditions are applicable to the indirect effect as well, by virtue of the pseudoadditive decomposition of the total effect (see Equation 12).
-I assume that readers are familiar with the notion of identifiability as applied to causal or counterfactual relations (see, e.g., Appendix A).
-In particular, I say that the W-specific causal effect of T on Y is identifiable if the effect is consistently estimable from nonexperimental data for every stratum level w.
-In other words, the causal effect $P(y \mid do(t), w)$ can be expressed in terms of conditional probabilities of observed variables.
-It is important to note that the problem of deciding whether such reduction exists has been fully solved using the do-calculus (Shpitser & Pearl, 2008; Tian & Shpitser, 2010).
-Consequently, effective algorithms are available that, given any causal diagram, can reduce any doexpression-in particular, TE, CDE(m), and $P(y \mid do(t_1, t_2, ..., t_k))$ , $(w_1, w_2, \ldots, w_k)$ )-to regression expressions, whenever such reduction exists.
-I therefore regard the identifiability of do-expressions as a solved problem and focus my attention on the question of whether NDE and NIE can be thus expressed and how.
+We will focus our discussion on the natural direct effect, NDE, though all conditions are applicable to the indirect effect as well, by virtue of the pseudo-additive decomposition of the total effect (Eq.
+(12)).
+We will assume that readers are familiar with the notion of identifiability as applied to causal or counterfactual relations (see, for example, Appendix A).
+In particular, I will say that the W-specific causal effect of T on Y is identifiable, if the effect is consistently estimable from non-experimental data for every stratum level w.
+In other words, the causal effect P(y|do(t), w) can be expressed in terms of conditional probabilities of observed variables.15 It is important to note that the problem of deciding whether such reduction exists has been fully solved using the do-calculus (Shpitser and Pearl, 2008; Tian and Shpitser, 2010).
+Consequently, effective algorithms are available that, given any causal diagram, can reduce any do-expression (in particular, TE, CDE(m) and $P(y|do(t_1, t_2, \ldots, t_k,), w_1, w_2, \ldots, w_k)))$ to regression expressions, whenever such reduction exists.
+We will therefore regard the identifiability of do-expressions as a solved problem, and will focus our attention on the question of whether NDE and NIE can be thus expressed,